venugoapalreddy/biztalk-docs/biztalk/core/working-with-convoy-scenarios.md

  Scenarios other than convoys can also generate zombies.
 For example, suppose that an orchestration instance is expecting one response message from a business process, and for some reason, it receives two matching subscription response messages.
 In this case, the second response message becomes a zombie.
 Another example is when you have a **Listen** shape with a **Receive** shape at one branch and a **Delay** shape at the other branch.
 If a message arrives at the same time that the time-out occurs, the message becomes a zombie.

- For more information about how to manage zombies, see **Removing Suspended Service Instances** [!INCLUDE[ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].
+ For more information about how to manage zombies, see <strong>Removing Suspended Service Instances</strong> [!INCLUDE [ui-guidance-developers-reference](../includes/ui-guidance-developers-reference.md)].

 ## Next steps
  [Sequential Convoys](../core/sequential-convoys.md)